 Oxford is a member of the International Alliance of Research Universities (IARU), an alliance between ten of the world's leading research-intensive universities who share similar visions for higher education, in particular the education of future leaders.
 Fellow IARU members include the American universities Yale and UC Berkeley, as well as other research-intensive universities around the world.

-The USA is Oxford’s largest source of students and second largest source of academics outside the UK.
-There are currently over 1,500 students from the USA, the majority of whom are studying at graduate level.
-Of these, research students are predominantly split between Humanities and Social Sciences.
+The USA is Oxford’s largest source of students outside the UK.
+There are currently over 1,600 students from the USA, the majority studying at graduate level where they are predominantly split between Humanities and Social Sciences.